Background & Purpose

 Does this affect you?

-- Migration authorities: Staff will have clearer guidelines and defined responsibilities for when and how to use supervision and detention measures.
+• Migration authorities: Staff at agencies like the Swedish Migration Agency will have clearer legal guidelines on when and how they can use supervision or detention.

 In Practice

-- Electronic monitoring may be used to ensure that a person follows the rules of their supervision.
+• Electronic monitoring can be used to ensure that a person follows the rules of their supervision.

-- It will be clearer exactly which authority is responsible for making decisions about supervision and detention at different stages.
+• It will be clearer which government agency is responsible for making decisions about supervision and detention at different stages of the process.